EtienneMiret/sass-gradle-plugin/README.md

   // (Default to emit)
   noErrorCss ()

+  // Watch sass files in sourceDir for changes watch ()

   // Source map style:
   //  - file: output source map in a separate file (default)
   //  - embed: embed source map in CSS